I am an avid traveler who is always looking for my next favorite travel hack. I wrote this piece to share my anecdotal knowledge.

 The second you enter the smell of fresh fish fills your nostrils for better or for worse, and you are bombarded with colors from the aforementioned fish to vibrant fruits that you won't find in the U.S. and an assortment of other delicacies.
-Make sure to keep your wits about you because La Boqueria is overwhelming and there is no shortage of pickpockets ready to lighten your pockets and unscrupulous stand owner who will gladly overcharge someone who isn't savvy with the exchange rate.
+Make sure to keep your wits about you because La Boqueria is overwhelming and there is no shortage of pickpockets ready to lighten your pockets and unscrupulous stand owners who will gladly overcharge someone who isn't savvy with the exchange rate.

 I fall into the camp of most people who will tell you that if you only see one thing on La Rambla, this has to be it.
-Not only is it a transformational experience but you will also come away with foods and other goods that are unique to the region; just don't try to get through customs with any of it.
+Not only is it a transformational experience but you will also come away with foods and other goods that are unique to the region; just don't try to get through customs with any of them.

 5. The Tiny Plant Shops

-One of the many benefits of Barcelona's beautiful weather year round is a variety of plant life.
+One of the many benefits of Barcelona's beautiful weather year-round is a variety of plant life.
 On La Rambla, you can find a few kiosks selling live plants, seeds, and even some decorative plant reproductions.
 We brought one of the reproductions home with us, but there was something more interesting there that we didn't bring home because we didn't want to mess with customs.